Stacked-Org/stacked-docs/docs/getting-started/04-form-basics.md

 }
 ```

-To use this, we supply is as a validator to the `FormTextField` annotation.
+To use this, we supply it as a validator to the `FormTextField` annotation.

 ```dart
 @FormView(fields: [